UK Contentious Probate for Australia & New Zealand

 Conflicts of jurisdiction

 Very often complications can arise if a relative holds both an English/Welsh will and a will made in New Zealand and Australia.
-Equally, trusts created in England or Wales may conflict with deeds or arrangements over money or property made in other legal jurisdiction.
+Equally, trusts created in England or Wales may conflict with deeds or arrangements over money or property made in other legal jurisdictions.
 Conflicts of jurisdiction can and often do arise surrounding the domicile of a person who holds assets in one country but dies in another country.
 We can assist resolve those difficulties.

 – Our team members are solicitors and Officers of the High Court of England and Wales.